Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.2.4 - Protection for temporary directory were reversed

 3.2.3 - Protections from temporary directory owned by wrong user causing
 	connection errors